Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 IQ MobileIQ Mobile offers SIM-only deals from £7/month, with access to EE’s 4G and 5G network included.
 When you sign up for IQ Mobile, you’ll need to pay for the first 3 months upfront.
 After that, it’s a one-month rolling agreement so you can cancel at any time.

-IQ Mobile is part of Gradwell Communications, which has traditionally focussed on providing business communication services.
-They offer inclusive EU roaming on all of their plans and promise “bespoke and personal service from a small expert team” based in Bath, Wells and London.
+IQ Mobile offers inclusive EU roaming on all of their plans and promises “bespoke and personal service from a small expert team” based in Bath, Wells and London.

 |